jdtoscano94/Learning-Scientific_Machine_Learning_Residual_Based_Attention_PINNs_DeepONets/README.md

 This repository will help you to get involved in the physics-informed machine learning world.
 In particular, it includes several step-by-step guides on the basic concepts required to run and understand  Physics-informed Machine Learning models (from approximating functions, solving and discovering ODE/PDEs with PINNs,  and solving parametric PDEs with DeepONets).

-I solved some problems from this repository on my Youtube channel, so please review them if you have time.
+I solved some of these problems in my Youtube channel, so please review them if you have time.

 PINNs Youtube Tutorial:https://youtu.be/AXXnSzmpyoI